ian29/git-tutorial/git-tutorial.md

 ### Colors

 Colors can let you know whether you're in a git working copy, and which branch your working on.
-Simply paste the following code into you're ~/.bash_profile
+Simply paste the following code into ~/.bash_profile using a text editor like nano.

 ><pre>
 >